SteveGoodenough/AoC-2020/README.md

 ```

 but luckily there was another sample set with a total of 19208 so that idea was out the window

+## day 11

+Well the game of life sprung to mind, but rather than 2 states we have 3.

+Lots of string mashing here and I'm not totally happy with it, but it gave me the answer.

+Part 2... just not enough time today to get on to it :(